ths-rwth/smtrat/doc/markdown/installation/build_cmake.md

 CMake Targets
 ------------

-There are a few important targets in the CArL CMakeLists:
+There are a few important targets in the SMT-RAT CMakeLists:

 - `doc`: Builds the doxygen documentation.
 - `manual`: Builds the current version of the manual.